ionify/ionify/README.md

 }

-~ /these ask.say ions can be in separate files./
+~ /these ask.say actions can be in separate files/

 ~ { say: "👋🏾 hi!"                              }
 ~ { ask: "what's your name?"                    }